victorman/ConwaysGame/README.md

 * grid height

 Wishlist:
-* implement click and drag to populate cells
 * fix stop/start functionality
 * change layout of control panel to push step counter all the way to the left